gallanwood/learning-git/readme.md

 - By default, Git works on all files in an initialised project directory, including existing and new files and sub-directories.
 You probably shouldn't initialise Git in a directory that is already included in another Git repository further up in the file heirarchy.
 - `git init` initialises a Git directory within the current project path
 - Subdirectorys within the project directory will be included in the repo
 - VS Code hides the Git directory by default.
-Use `ls-la` to see it or change the `files-exclude` setting in Code to stop hiding the Git directory in the Explorer.
+Use `ls -la` to see it or change the `files-exclude` setting in Code to stop hiding the Git directory in the Explorer.
 This is not strictly necessary as access to the files is unlikely to be needed.

 ### Local Files
 - Quickly create local files to practice Git